 - Delaware Family Voices - Supporting families and children with special needs.

-- Delaware Lifespan Respite Care Network - Designed to help you understand what respite is and how they can provide financial assistance to fund respite.
+- Respite Care Information - Designed to help you understand what respite is and how they can provide financial assistance to fund respite.

 - Anything Pawsable Service Dogs - Learn About the Different Types of Service Dogs.

 - Danio Diary - Get real-time updates from the people providing care to your loved ones.

 Being independent depends largely on how well you can get from point “A” to point “B”.
 Transportation is a huge issue for many people.
 These sites may assist you with “getting around.”

 Is driving just not in the cards for you?
 No worries; visit the following sites to learn how to navigate the public transportation system in Delaware.